 How Much Can I Afford Through The 20/4/10 Rule?

 When it comes to financing new or slightly used cars, some vehicle experts recommend that drivers stick to the 20/4/10 Rule.
 This is a basic calculation you can follow to make sure you choose a vehicle you can afford.

 The 20 –

 This refers to the down payment that you’ll need to make on any car that you’re looking to finance.
 It’s suggested that you make a down payment of 20% or more.
 If you decide to put less than 20% as a down payment, you’ll likely fall victim to the depreciation of the vehicle and end up spending more on loan payments than the car is actually worth.

 The 4 –

-Has to do with the car loan payment term, 4-years being the recommended cut-off point.
-While a 3-year financing period is an even better choice, know that the more years you add on to your payment period, the longer you’ll be dealing with your lender’s insurance regulations and high rates.
+This has to do with your car loan payment term.
+4 years is the recommended cut-off point, meaning a term any longer will start to make the car unaffordable and will have a greater impact on your finances in the long run.
+While a 3-year financing period is an even better choice, know that the more years you add on to your payment period, the more you’ll pay in interest.